 For what I’m working on now, see my Works in Progress.

 You can also find me on:

 - Twitter: @DariusJonesWrit.
 This is the best place to keep up with my day-to-day progress.
 I Tweet each time I write, edit or publish a new story.
 I also Tweet on literary topics or anything that moves me.

-As for me, there’s not much to tell that you probably can’t piece together from my writing.
-I live in the DMV, USA and write fiction whenever I get a chance.
+As for me, there’s not much to tell that’s very interesting.
+I write fiction whenever I get a chance.